Last Updated January 25, 2021

 So for example, I can only use the money in my “food” envelope to purchase groceries.
 Once an envelope is empty, you can’t spend any more money on that particular category until you re-stuff your envelope.

 You can learn more about the cash envelope method in my detailed article “How To Use The Cash Envelope System.”
-You can also download these FREE cash envelopes to get started.
+You can also download these FREE cash envelopes in my Resource Library to get started.

 If you want something a little more durable, I recommend these cash envelopes from Amazon (pictured below).
 It is better than regular envelopes because it is tear-proof and water-resistant.
 This makes it great to carry around in your purse or wallet.
 I also love them because of the designs.